-- Divide the signature matrix Sig into b bands of r rows. - Each band is a mini-signature with r hash functions. - For each band, hash the mini-signature to a hash table with k buckets. - Make k as large as possible so that mini-signatures that hash to the same bucket are almost certainly identical. - Candidate column pairs are those that hash to the same bucket for at least 1 band. - Tune b and r to catch most similar pairs, but few non-similar pairs.
+- Divide the signature matrix Sig into b bands of r rows. - Each band is a mini-signature with r hash functions. - For each band, hash the mini-signature to a hash table with k buckets. - Make k as large as possible so that mini-signatures that hash to the same bucket are almost certainly identical. - Candidate column pairs are those that hash to the same bucket for at least 1 band. - I.e., they have at least one mini-signature in common. - Tune b and r to catch most similar pairs, but few nonsimilar pairs.